 What are the latest and greatest gadgets when it comes to camping gear?
-This could be anything from the most efficient fuel stove on the market or the latest in solar technology.
-Some of the must-have camping gear has actually been around a long time but is often overlooked or forgotten about.
+This could be anything from the most efficient fuel stove on the market to the latest solar technology.
+Some must-have camping gear has been around a long time but is often overlooked or forgotten about.

-While none of these gadgets are necessary to camp, they sure make camping much more enjoyable.
-Whatever it is, being able to show off your cool gear and actually use it makes camping even more fun.
+While none of these gadgets are necessary to camp, they make camping much more enjoyable.
+Whatever it is, showing off your cool gear and using it makes camping even more fun.

 Camping Gear to Elevate Your Experience

 1. Roaster Sticks

 These have been around a long time.
 My parents got a set of roller roaster sticks as a wedding gift back in the ‘80s.
 We still have the original two which are still semi-functioning and have added two more to our collection.

 Over the last 40 years, the design hasn’t changed.
 The roaster stick is a two-prong telescoping fork that can rotate within its handle.
 Pop a hotdog, bratt or marshmallow on the end and roast over the fire to perfection.

 The rotating handle allows you to spin the roaster stick easily in one hand to assure even cooking on all sides.
 When you are done, burn off the extra food from the end, allow the roaster to cool, and collapse the roaster back down for storage.

 The grilled cheese maker is another piece of gear that has been around a long time but is often overlooked.
 Two small cast iron plates attached to long handles that fold and lock together and can then be placed in the fire.
 While the press works great for grilled cheese, you can also make burgers, pizza pockets or other creative campfire meals.
 The best part is that the cast iron barely needs any cleaning when you are done.

 3. Cast Iron Pan or Dutch Oven